Washington Summit Publishers

 Washington Summit Publishers (WSP) is a white nationalist publisher based in Augusta, Georgia, which produces and sells books on race and intelligence and related topics.
-The company is run by white supremacist Richard B. Spencer, who is also director of the National Policy Institute.
+The company is run by white supremacist Richard B. Spencer, who also ran the defunct white supremacist National Policy Institute.

 History

 Before Spencer, the company was run by Louis Andrews.
 He was also director of the National Policy Institute and managing editor of The Occidental Quarterly, both heavily funded by William Regnery II.

 In 2013, the company was listed as being headquartered in Whitefish, Montana.
 As of 2019, the company had moved to Augusta, Georgia.

 Authors

 Authors published by WSP include J. Philippe Rushton, Kevin B. MacDonald, Richard Lynn, Tatu Vanhanen, and Michael H. Hart.

 Journal

-WSP has published Radix Journal through its imprint Radix.
-The biannual publication has described itself as "a periodical on culture, race, metapolitics, critical theory, and society."
-Contributors have included Jared Taylor, Kevin B. MacDonald, Alex Kurtagić, and Samuel T. Francis.
+WSP published Radix Journal through its imprint Radix.
+Contributors have included Kerry Bolton, Peter Brimelow, Samuel T. Francis, Kevin B. MacDonald, William Regnery II, Alex Kurtagić, and Jared Taylor.
+The last article on RadixJournal.com was published in April 2021 and its last podcast episode was released in September of the same year; the website was taken offline in June 2023.
+Spencer started publishing a Substack under the name Radix Journal in April 2022, it later was rebranded as ALEXANDRIA.